shourya2007mittal-hub/Rp-Key/README.md

 ## Why This

-It is a simple and a compile too that can be directly plugged on Laptop to enter a password also no one would see you entering the password so it's even better.
+It is a simple and is compile too that can be directly plugged on Laptop to enter a password also no one would see you entering the password so it's even better.

 ## Features